bklogic/ServiceBuilder/resources/README.md

 # Data Access Application

-The new way to access relational database in cloud.
+The way to access relational database in cloud.

 ## Development

-Now that you have created the application, you want further to
+Now that you have created the application, you may want to further

 - configure the data source for the application
 - create data access module(s)
 - create and test data access service(s), and
-- push the application into a GIT repository for runtime deployment
+- finally push the application into a GIT repository for runtime deployment

-You may find how to do the first three steps in the Tutorial.
-For the last step, we assume that you are familiar with the process to init a local GIT repository within the application folder and to push the application into your remote GIT repository.
+You may find how to do the first three steps in the Getting Started tutorial.
+For the last step, we assume that you are familiar with GIT and the `Source Control` extension of VSCode and know how to commit the changes and to push the application into your remote GIT repository.

 ## DEV Deployment